YunqiuXu/Readings/README.md

         + change the dimension using 1 * 1 conv

 ## 7. 1612.08242 - [YOLO9000 Better, Faster, Stronger](https://arxiv.org/abs/1612.08242)
+&hearts; DL , CV , YOLO, Object Detection

 ## 8. 1704.03414 - [A-Fast-RCNN: Hard Positive Generation via Adversary for Object Detection](https://arxiv.org/abs/1704.03414)

 ## 9. 1703.06870 - [Mask R-CNN](https://arxiv.org/abs/1703.06870)
+&hearts; DL , CV , RCNN, Object Detection
++ Extend Faster RCNN by adding a branch for predicting segmentation masks for each ROI, in parallel with existing branch for classification and bbox regression
++ Review of Faster RCNN
+    + Two stages
+        + Get candidate object bboxes from RPN
+        + Extract features using RolPool from each candidate box
+        + Finally perform classification and bbox regression.
+    + The features used by both stages can be shared for faster inference
+    + Faster-RCNN is not designed for pixel-to-pixel alignment
+        + RoiPool performs coarse spatial quantization for feature extraction
+        + How to fix: change it to RoiAlign which is quantization-free and can faithfully preserves exact spatial locations
++ Mask R-CNN
+    + Two stages
+        + Similar to faster RCNN in the first stage(RPN)
+        + When predicting the class and box offset, Mask R-CNN also outputs a binary mask(third branch) for each RoI
+    + $L = L_{cls} + L_{box} + L_{mask}$
+        + $L_{mask}$ uses per-pixel sigmoid instead of softmax
+        + For an ROI associated with ground-truch class k, $L_{mask}$ is only defined on k-th mask
+        + Other mask outputs are irrelevent $\rightarrow$ we can generate masks for each class without competition among classes
+        + Decouple mask and class prediction
+    + Mask branch:
+        + Use a FCN(full collected network) to predics m*m mask from each ROI
+        + Need ROI features to be well aligned $\rightarrow$ RoIAlign
+    + RoIAlign:
+        + In RoIPool, quantization leads to misalignments
+            + Does not affect classification
+            + Affects pixel-accurate prediction
+        + In RoIAlign, we avoid quantization: round(x / 16) $\rightarrow$ x / 16

+    + Archetecture:
+        + Extend two kinds of backbone heads:
+            + ResNet
+            + FPN(feature pyramid network)

++ Mask RCNN is easy to generalize
+    + Instance segmentation
+    + Bbox object detection
+    + Person keypoint detection
+        + Model a keypoint’s location as a one-hot m * m mask, where onlu a single pixel is labeled as foreground
+        + Adopt Mask R-CNN to predict K masks, one for each of K keypoint types (e.g., left shoulder, right elbow).

 ## 10. 1612.03144 - [Feature Pyramid Networks for Object Detection](https://arxiv.org/abs/1612.03144)